appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/use-git-to-create-different-environments.md

-# How To Use Git To Create Different Environments
+# Use Git to Create Different Environments

 In this guide, you’ll learn how to create different environments for your App using the Git connection in Appsmith.